-In this complete guide, we’ll cover everything you need to know about writing excellent supplemental essays, including tips for common supplemental essay prompts and each possible length.
+In this complete guide, we’ll cover everything you need to know about writing excellent supplemental essays, including examples from well-written essays, tips for common essay prompts, and each possible length.
 To top it all off, we’ve also included answers to the most frequently asked questions about writing stand-out supplemental essays.

 Let’s get started!

-Excellent supplemental essays can tip the scales in your favor, especially for highly competitive schools where most candidates have excellent grades.
-An in-depth, well written essay can set your application apart from others.
+Excellent essays can tip the scales in your favor, especially for highly competitive schools where most candidates have excellent grades.
+An in-depth, well-written essay can set your application apart from others.

-Every college has a unique set of supplemental essay prompts they distribute to their applicants each year.
-However, most supplemental essay prompts follow core formats.
+Every college has a unique set of prompts they distribute to their applicants each year.
+However, most prompts follow core formats.
 Here are some of the most common types of supplemental essays and how to write them.